 Fire up your smoker to 225°F. Add 3 to 4 medium chunks of smoke wood.
 When the smoker is at temperature and the wood is burning and producing smoke, place the pan of nuts in the smoker.

-Smoke until the nuts are toasted and have a nice smokey flavor, 30 to 60 minutes, shaking the pan with tongs a couple times to prevent the nuts from burning.
+Smoke until the nuts are toasted and have a nice smoky flavor, 30 to 60 minutes, shaking the pan with tongs a couple times to prevent the nuts from burning.

 Remove the pan from the smoker and let the nuts cool completely in the pan.
 Serve at room temperature or store in an airtight container.